Getting your messaging right could be the difference between signing a multimillion deal or opening the door for your business to thrive.

 Messaging is typically owned by marketing and sales teams since they interact with the largest number of external people and prospects.

-Using a CI platform will help your marketing team gather knowledge on and compare competitor marketing messaging, track thought leadership, and initiate advertising engagements.
+Using a competitive intelligence platform will help your marketing team gather knowledge on and compare competitor marketing messaging, track thought leadership, and initiate advertising engagements.

 A CI platform should provide your marketing teams with concrete ideas on how you can improve your content and messaging strategies to reach your targeted audience.
 You can see how competitors are framing their solutions, which you can use to adjust your advertising, website, and content strategy..
 The point is that marketing can rapidly test these materials to figure out the right positioning.